Loroo Primary School pupils enjoy the abundance of water provided by UNICEF and KOICA

 And what is more, under the same programme, the children also learn to make liquid soap, with the ingredients provided.
 So, with an endless flow of piped water and soap made by themselves, their cleaning everything is bordering on an obsession with the girls of Loroo.

-In savoring the new era of hygiene, the boys of Loroo are not any different from the girls.
+In savouring the new era of hygiene, the boys of Loroo are not any different from the girls.
 In fact, they are also deeply involved in the other component of the intervention – making reusable menstrual pads.
 Watching the boys cutting and stitching under the supervision of the senior woman teacher, they appear as if they are the intended user of the pads.
 This particular exercise alone is nurturing better understanding between boys and girls, in a society traditionally run under unflinching male chauvinism.

 Two years ago, Loroo Primary School was on the verge of closure, as the learners’ numbers were dwindling to negligible.
 Today, after the provision of running water, a new problem has emerged – oversubscription.
 There are 643 children, which is about twice the number the school was built to handle, but the pressure is on to admit more.
 The main attraction, running water, also ensures punctuality, as the children report to school very early so as to take a bath before classes begin.
 And they take another bath before returning home, while those who can, grab another quick shower in between.
 It is a daily water party.